jimmygoldshine/CV/README.md

 ## James Dix

 I'm a science graduate who is interested in technology and it's impact on humans and the world both historically, today and in the future.
-After University ended I gained a position at a digital marketing agency which fulfilled by desire to work with technology.
+After University ended, I gained a position at a digital marketing agency which fulfilled by desire to work with technology in the business world.
 And whilst I gained invaluable skills during my 2 and a half years there, I hungered to be able to improve the tech; to move from a passive user to an active Maker.

-I'm excited about a role where I can develop products that fundamentally impacts the way humans interact with each other - whether that's businesses interacting with businesses, businesses interacting with their users, or users interacting with other users isn't a differentiating factor at this point.
-Personal development and progression is key, against a backdrop of a progressive company who aims to deliver best-in-class products.
+I'm excited about a role where I can develop products that fundamentally impacts the way humans interact with each other - whether that's businesses interacting with businesses, businesses interacting with their users, or users interacting with other users.
+Personal development and progression is key, against a backdrop of a progressive company who aim to deliver best-in-class products.

 ## Skills

 #### Communication

 I fulfilled a client-facing role for 2 and a half years at my previous employer.
 As such I have developed excellent communication skills especially around technical topics which need to be communicated in non-technical terms.
 Externally, rhis encompassed performance reviews and sales meetings with C-Level executives at blue chip companies.
 Internally, I was responsible for a team of six Account Managers whom I had to organise in order to deliver excellent digital marketing campaigns for our clients.

+#### Software Craftsmanship

+I consider myself an 'all-rounder' full-stack developer and I can honestly say I enjoy the back-end and the front-end equally.
+Being verstalite in my tech skills allows me to touch products end-to-end and ensure outputted web applications work seamlessly.
+I'm a product-driven engineer and I constantly consider the end-user of the products on which I work to ensure the products are being developed for them, and not for the team building it.

+I'm currently expanding my development arsenal by learning Java and React JS - both of which weren't taught on the Makers Academy course.
+I'm excited to employ my software crafstmanship skills at a company who create world-class products.

 #### Analysis